I love Dia de los Muertos: the concept, the art, the rituals, the flavors and the fervor.

 One of my sugar skull drawings

 I don't claim to be an expert on Dia de los Muertos, by any means.
 I'm just an artist who likes Day of the Dead!
-As such, this site does not seek to be an exhaustive academic or anthropological study of the Dia de los Muertos holiday and ensuing cultural phenomenon – it is merely a fun and helpful guide that aims to provide insight on Mexico's most famous holiday.
+As such, this site does not seek to be an exhaustive academic or anthropological study of the Dia de los Muertos holiday and ensuing cultural phenomenon – it is merely a fun and helpful guide that aims to provide insight on this famous holiday that is being embraced around the world by people of all cultures and beliefs.

-Explore these pages to discover how Dia de los Muertos is celebrated in Mexico, as well as how many others from around the world have adopted and adapted this special holiday, personalizing the celebration with their own beliefs, rituals and styles.
+Explore this site to discover how Dia de los Muertos is celebrated in Mexico, as well as how many others from around the world have adopted and adapted this special holiday, personalizing the celebration with their own beliefs, rituals and styles.
+For detailed info pertaining specifically to the Mexican Day of the Dead, I suggest checking out the aforementioned books.

 Thank you for visiting, and have fun looking around!